stopthatastronaut/StatusCakeDSC/README.md

 ## Credentials

+NOTE: As of version 2.0, credentials are protected in PSCredential Objects

+#### v1.x

-You can either Specify UserName and ApiKey directly in your DSC configuration, with the following params
+You can either Specify UserName and ApiKey directly in your DSC configuration, or you can use a locally-stored file (useful for testing).

+To pass your credentials in the normal way:

 ```
 StatusCakeContactGroup DevOpsGroup